 Set your Assess Standard guidelines

-Show or hide Clear records
+Show or hide Eligible records

 - Candidate Portal